-Container truck drivers MUST stay their vehicle at all times in the container terminal area.
-Dogging down can be performed in the Dog Down lanes.
+IMPORTANT NOTE: All container truck drivers MUST stay their vehicle at all times in the container terminal area.
+Dogging down can ONLY be performed in the Dog Down lanes.

-21.2.
+b.
 Log Gantry Area

 Log Truck Drivers must stand well clear during a trailer lift in the appointed area as instructed by the Gantry Operator.